fbpx

 • Bring your curiosity and a sense of humor!

-Tuition includes 25 lbs of clay, glazes and firings (additional clay can be purchased as needed).
+Tuition includes clay, glazes and firings (additional clay can be purchased as needed).

-Beginning tool sets are available on-line or at Boxcar Clay in Cottonwood.
+Beginning tool sets are available at Boxcar Clay in Cottonwood, or bring your own.

 Why take classes at the Reitz Ranch?